Snares penguin: Conservation

 Although Snares penguins are not currently threatened, they are considered a vulnerable species.
 If a threat arose, it could quickly wipe out their population because their breeding grounds are confined to a small island group.
 Possible threats include the introduction of a new predator, overfishing around the islands that would deplete their food source, increasing water temperatures from global warming driving prey away, and pollution.
 The New Zealand government has taken action to protect the Snares Islands habitats and marine feeding grounds.

-Behavior
+Behaviour

 Diet

 The diet of Snares penguins usually consists of krill of the species Nyctiphanes australis, small fish, and cephalopods.
 One study found that about 60 percent of the mass of stomach contents from Snares penguins consisted of krill, 30 percent was fish, and about 10 percent was cephalopods.
 The researchers concluded that the number of fish otoliths and cephalopod beaks indicated the importance of these types of prey to adult penguins while at sea.
 Another study reports the diet consisting of about 55 percent krill, 24 percent fish, and 21 percent cephalopods, also suggesting that fish and cephalopods are more important prey types than the percentages of stomach composition indicate.